sfox38/Sum-Kinda-Magic/README.md

 1. Tap **"Start"** to begin the chaotic shuffling of numbers.
 2. Tap **"Stop"** whenever they wish to lock the grid.
 3. If they aren't happy with the numbers shown, they can tap **"Again"**.
-4. Once satisfied, they tap **any single number** they see on the grid.
+4. Once satisfied, they tap **any number** they choose on the grid.

 ### 3. The Standard Reveal
 Ask the spectator to focus on their chosen number.
 To "transmit" the value to you, ask them to read the colors (or shapes) of the 7 tiles in their row from left to right.
 Even without seeing the screen, you can successfully reveal the chosen number.